-FIGURE 2-16.
+FIGURE 2-17.
 MASTER POWER UP SCREEN

-TABLE 2-13.
+TABLE 2-14.
 SLAVE STATUS MESSAGE DEFINITIONS

-Slave Status Message Displayed on Master Power Up Screen (see Figure 2-16) MEANING Ready Unit is ready for operation.
+Slave Status Message Displayed on Master Power Up Screen (see Figure 2-17) MEANING Ready Unit is ready for operation.
 STANDBY If unit's FAULT indicator is off, hardware error has NOT been detected, output is ready to be turned on No Answer Unit is not responding to polls via BITBUS.
 Faulted Unit's FAULT indicator is on to indicate a hardware error has been detected.
 Not Used Unit is not part of parallel configuration Unknown Waiting for interface communication Mode Error Slave does not match parallel/series configuration expected by master.
 Unit Error Slave does match the voltage or current configuration expected by master.
-In Series 2x2 and 2x3 configurations all units must match voltage and current specifications.
 In some parallel systems the power supplies can have different current capabilities. e.g., BOP 10-75MG and BOP 10-100MG can be mixed.

-- 1. Adjust the limits to reflect the increased power capacity of the multiple unit combination as follows: - a.
+- Adjust the limits to reflect the increased power capacity of the multiple unit combination as follows: - a.
 From the main screen, press [5] to enter the General Setup Menu. - b.
 From the General Setup menu, Highlight Max/Min Settings and press [1].
 Press [2] to restore defaults.
 Verify that the Max/Min settings reflect the multiple unit combination.
 For example, for a parallel combination the values for +Current Max, -Current Min and ±Current Protect Max/Min now reflect the total current of the parallel combination.
 Voltage values and limits reflect a series combination.
-For 2 X 2 and 3 X 2 combinations both current and voltage are affected.
 NOTE: If desired, these limits may be lowered as described for a standalone unit (see PAR.
+3.3.4).

-3.3.4). - c.
+c.
 Press to save the settings upon power-up, then to exit the General Setup menu and return to the power-up screen

-FIGURE 2-17.
+FIGURE 2-18.
 POWER ON DEFAULT SCREEN FOR MASTER UNIT

-FIGURE 2-18.
+FIGURE 2-19.
 POWER ON DEFAULT SCREEN FOR SLAVE UNIT